 It’s already May - time to start wrapping up the school year, right?!!
 As you’re planning all of your end of year celebrations and finishing touches, don’t forget that there’s an important holiday to observe with your students.
-Falling on the last Monday of May each year (in the U.S.), Memorial Day is set aside to honor the fallen men and women of our military.
+Falling on the last Monday of May each year (in the United States) is Memorial Day.
+This day, previously called Decoration Day, is set aside to honor the fallen men and women of our military.

 This book tells the story of a boy who visits the Vietnam War Memorial with his dad to find the name of his grandfather.
 During their visit, the young boy meets an injured veteran, sees an elderly couple mourning the loss of a loved one, and a class on a field trip learning about the wall.

 rubbing of it, connecting in his own way with a man he never knew.
 Before departing, the boy leaves a picture of himself.
 He wishes his grandpa was alive, but is proud that his name is on the wall.

 This book is wonderful for any age group.
 The gentle way Eve Bunting presents a sensitive topic is lovely.

 A great free activity for the classroom is the virtual tour of the Vietnam War Memorial.
 It's a perfect way extend your students' learning after reading the book by Eve Bunting.

 Check it out here: Vietnam War Memorial Virtual Tour (Note: I had to turn my ad blocker off for the tour to load in a new window.)